 You can also buy Power Pendants from other players at the Royal Emporium in the game if you have gathered enough gold and if players are selling them.

-NOTE: Due to increased demand during pre-alpha, all account registrations are now added into an ordered queue and activated based on queue position.
+NOTE: Due to heavy demand while we're still developing, all account registrations are now added into an ordered queue and activated based on queue position.
 You can choose to wait for this to happen for free.
-There are currently 148,132 accounts waiting for activation.
 An email will be sent to your email when your account has been activated, however sometimes emails don't make their way to you, so be sure to login again to check!

 This option might be suspended in the future as necessary.

 Move around with the mouse, left click for move to/primary attack, and right click for pick up/secondary attack.